Saving a deposit for a mortgage can be the biggest hurdle to buying a home. Our top tips could help you speed up the process.

 In today's mortgage market you'll need to find a deposit of at least 5-10% of the purchase price in order to qualify.

-Be aware that if you have a low deposit you're unlikely to be able to access the most competitive interest rates, meaning you'll pay more for your home over the course of your mortgage.
+Having a low deposit could stop you accessing the most competitive interest rates.
+That means you'll pay more for your home over the course of your mortgage.

-It's a good idea to prioritise paying off debt over saving, so if you've got any credit card or loan debt you might want to work towards paying that off before saving for a house.
+It's a good idea to prioritise paying off debt over saving.
+If you've got any credit card or loan debt you might want to work towards paying that off before saving for a house.

 Although it's possible to save and pay off debt at the same time, prioritising repaying debt will mean making a saving as you'll pay less in interest.